 EDITOR’S NOTE: This column by PDN Senior Staff Writer Paul Gottlieb first appeared Nov.
 10, 2000.
 We print an updated version every Veterans Day.

-A BATTLE FLAG captured, a sharpshooters’ nest overtaken, a hand grenade clutched to the stomach, a machine gun nest knocked out and soldiers’ lives saved …
+A battle flag captured, a sharpshooters’ nest overtaken, a hand grenade clutched to the stomach, a machine gun nest knocked out, saving soldiers from death.

-For these actions, four North Olympic Peninsula residents are in the pantheon of 3,506 military personnel who have received the Medal of Honor.
+For these actions, four North Olympic Peninsula residents stand in the pantheon of 3,507 military personnel who have received the Medal of Honor.

 They fought in the Civil War, World War II and Vietnam.

-Two of the four died in combat and were honored posthumously with this country’s most hallowed military accolade.
+Two died in combat, honored posthumously with this country’s most hallowed laurel.

-Two lived out their days on the Peninsula.
+Two lived out their days in Clallam and Jefferson counties.

 • Francis Bishop, a Union Army soldier, captured a Confederate flag at the Battle of Spotsylvania.